 “Under Felipe’s leadership, ACS has implemented some of the most transformative juvenile justice policies and initiatives in history, including Close to Home and Raise the Age, and we’ve positioned New York City as a national model for juvenile justice reform,” said Commissioner David Hansell in a statement e-mailed via a spokesperson.
 “We have a strong leadership team in place at ACS and will continue to improve the lives of children and families involved in the juvenile justice system.”

-A source at ACS told The Imprint of Social Change that Hansell has identified someone to take Franco’s place on an acting basis, and the agency will conduct a national search for a permanent replacement.
+A source at ACS told The Imprint that Hansell has identified someone to take Franco’s place on an acting basis, and the agency will conduct a national search for a permanent replacement.

 On the Board of Corrections, Franco will replace an outspoken critic of the Department of Corrections’ treatment of youth and young adults.
 Former family court judge Bryanne Hamill has repeatedly said the department moved too slowly to eliminate the use of punitive segregation for detained young adults, voting in the minority on related issues.

 The board is scheduled to vote Tuesday on whether to advance an ambitious rule-making package covering a range of jail discipline practices and special housing units.
 The board may also vote on the corrections department’s request to continue using prolonged isolation for detained people who receive positive body scans in city jails.
 Franco, reached for comment in Seattle at the Casey Foundation’s annual Juvenile Detention Alternatives Initiative conference, confirmed that he will be recused from Tuesday’s votes, since he will still be a city employee with ACS.